shivan-vickers/resume/README.md

 #### Consultant at Vickers and Associates / Part Time Studies

-- Partnered with Brookes Education Group (Victoria, BC) on a project to build private, K-12 schools in the Middle East.
+- Partnered with Brookes Education Group (Victoria, BC) on a project to build private, K-12 schools in various cities in Iraq.
+- Continuing studies both part-time at BCIT and self-directed through online tutorials.
-- Property management of 3 tenants.
+- Management of 3 properties, coordinating viewings, collecting rent, and handling maintenance requests.
+- Intermittent employment at various clothing retailers.

 ### DevOps Engineer - Intern